PandaHugMonster/php-simputils/docs/features/files.md

 changing file type. https://github.com/PandaHugMonster/php-simputils/issues/124

 Please do not use `PHPFileProcessor`.
 It's a really special processor, which is used in some rare cases across the framework.
 But it should never be explicitly used.
-Do not override it
+Do not override it!

 -----